Yonatan-Rozen/Ultimate-React-Course/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 To install React go to the [Installation Page](https://react.dev/learn/installation)

-### Available Scripts

-In the project directory, you can run:

-#### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-#### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Learn More About React